EndPointCorp/end-point-blog/2013/05/09/dynamically-adding-custom-radio-buttons.html.md

 </RelativeLayout>
 ```

 Simple.
-But, as you can imagine, not so fun when you’re adding a list of 24 buttons—so, I decided to add them dynamically in the code.
+But, as you can imagine, not so fun when you’re adding a list of 24 buttons—​so, I decided to add them dynamically in the code.
 First, though, a ScrollView and RadioGroup (ScrollView only allows one child) need to be defined in the XML, no point in doing that programmatically.
 Let’s add those:

 layout/activity_hour_picker.xml